 Globe-Shaped Types of Arborvitae

-- Golden Globe – one of those with golden foliage, reaching 3-4 feet (.91 to 1.2 m.) in height and width
+- Golden Globe – one of those with golden foliage, reaching 3-4 feet (1 m.) in height and width

 Pyramidal Arborvitae Plant Varieties

-Most of those listed are cultivars of eastern arborvitae (Thuja occidentalis) and are hardy in zones 4-7.
+Most of those listed are cultivars of eastern arborvitae (Thuja occidentalis) and are hardy in zones 4 through 7.
 These are the most commonly grown in the U.S.

 The western red cedar (Thuja plicata) is native to western U.S. These are bigger and grow more quickly than the eastern types.
-They are not as cold hardy either, and are best planted in zones 5-7.
+They are not as cold hardy either, and are best planted in zones 5 to 7.

-For those in more southern areas of the U.S., oriental arborvitae (Thuja orientalis) grows in zones 6-11.
+For those in more southern areas of the U.S., oriental arborvitae (Thuja orientalis) grows in zones 6 through 11.
 There are numerous arborvitae plant varieties in this genus as well.